OutrageousAd608/SET/README.md

 Good!
 Let's get started...

-Please me aware, this only runs on linux and mac because of the color change of text output.
+Please be aware, this only runs on linux and mac because of the color change of text output.